AlexP20000/fablab.projet.PanneauLeds/neopixel_matrix/README.md

 ```
 m.text("Hello world!", (0, 255, 0))
 ```
-Long text that doesn't fit on the screen in scrolled vertically:
+Long text that doesn't fit on the screen is scrolled vertically:
 ```
 m.text("Big brown fox jumps over the lazy dog!
 Let's make this text a tiny little bit longer.")
 ```